Thank you for visiting our web site and for your interest in the Robert O. & Annamae Orr Family Foundation.

 Apply to the Orr Family Foundation

 Generally, grants are confined to organizations located in Summit and Stark Counties, Ohio, which have received tax exempt status from the Internal Revenue Service.
 A copy of the Internal Revenue Service ruling granting tax exemption status under Section 501(c)3 must be provided.

 The Foundation will not provide funding for: contributions to individuals; ads in programs; door prizes/raffle tickets; organizations that discriminate against people because of their age, race, creed, gender, handicap, sexual orientation, ethnicity or national origin; to pay off deficits or pre-existing debt; for routine operating expenses.

 Grant requests may be submitted at any time throughout the year; however, the Board meets and reviews grants requests in January, March, May, July, September, and November.

-- Grant requests from organizations and programs outside Summit County and Stark County(Ohio) cannot be considered for funding.
+- Grant requests from organizations and programs outside Summit County and Stark County(Ohio) will not be considered for funding.

 - All grant recipients must be a qualified tax-exempt organization under section 501(c)3 of the U.S. Internal Revenue Code.

 - Grants are generally not approved for general operating expenses, capital campaigns and projects, or deficit/debt reduction.

 - The Foundation does not make grants to individuals.

 - If a grantee's exempt status changes, the Foundation reserves the right to have all remaining grant funds immediately returned